Dog Breeding

 OFA grades hips into seven categories:

-• Excellent, Good, Fair: Within normal limits—suitable for breeding
+• Excellent, Good, Fair: Within normal limits, suitable for breeding

-• Borderline: Requires re-evaluation in 6-8 months
+• Borderline: Requires re-evaluation in 6 to 8 months

 • Mild, Moderate, Severe Dysplasia: Not recommended for breeding